 The positives of this situation are:

-I found a bottle of Canadian Maple syrup, so I made pancakes this morning, yummy!
+A neighbour had Canadian Maple syrup, so I made pancakes this morning, yummy!

 I've now counted 32 flamingos and the binoculars seem to be working properly again, they were fogged up inside before.

-When you stand on the shore of Josiah's Bay and look out to sea, it's still very beautiful, just don't look behind. xo
+When you stand on the shore of Josiah's Bay and look out to sea, it's still very beautiful, just don't look behind.